StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/add-remove-widgets-case-report-template.md

 ## Remove widgets in a case report template

-1. {!includes/organization-view-go-to.md!}
+1. {% include-markdown "includes/organization-view-go-to.md" %}

-2. {!includes/templates-go-to.md!}
+2. {% include-markdown "includes/templates-go-to.md" %}

-3. {!includes/report-templates-go-to.md!}
+3. {% include-markdown "includes/report-templates-go-to.md" %}

 4. Select the case report template you want to edit, or select :fontawesome-solid-ellipsis: next to the case report template you want to edit and then **Edit**.